How to Use the Boppy Nursing Pillow After Using It for Feeding Your Baby

 How will you use your Boppy Nursing Pillow?

 These are a few uses of the Boppy nursing pillow after using it with your baby.
 Some might otherwise choose to donate it or sell it on Ebay, which are two alternate possibilities.
-Of course, you could always save the Boppy nursing pillow for your next baby, but that’s all up to you!
+Of course, you could always save the Boppy nursing pillow for your next baby (I saved mine for all four of my babies!), but that’s all up to you!